tlayne/tlayne.github.io/_posts/2014-03-26-blogging-with-nitrous-dot-io.md

 but when it comes time to write content I'm already fawning over a new platform.
 I am notorious among my circle of friends for building these things and then letting them collect digital dust until they are inevitably scrapped.
 About a year ago I was surfing around and happened upon [Octopress](http://octopress.org).
-I was instantly enamored by the possibilities it offered.<!-- more -->
+I was instantly enamored by the possibilities it offered.

 Since everyone and even some of their mothers have already made a strong case for why static site generators are the future of personal blogging, I'm not going to dedicate this entire